 - 7.1 The secretary of the Board shall be the Company Secretary. - 7.2 All Directors have direct access to the Company Secretary.
-The Company Secretary shall assist the directors, whether as an individual or as a group, to obtain independent professional advice, if necessary, in the discharge of their duties.
+The Company Secretary shall assist the directors, whether as an individual or as a group, to obtain independent professional advice, if necessary, in the discharge of their duties. - 7.3 The Company Secretary shall be responsible to: - i) support the effective functioning of the Board; - ii) provide counsel to the Board on governance matters;

-- 7.3 The Company Secretary shall be responsible to: - i) support the effective functioning of the Board; - ii) provide counsel to the Board on governance matters; - iii) facilitate effective information flows between the Board, the Board Committees and senior management; - iv) keep confidential the affairs of the Company and its officers at all times; - v) keep the minutes of the Board and Board Committees meetings; and - vi) circulate timely, with a minimum of five working days in advance, all the Board and Board Committees meeting materials to the Directors. - 7.4 The Company Secretary must not have competing time commitments that may impair his ability to discharge his duties effectively. - 7.5 The appointment and removal of the Company Secretary must be approved by the Board.
+- iii) facilitate effective information flows between the Board, the Board Committees and senior management; - iv) keep confidential the affairs of the Company and its officers at all times; - v) prepare the minutes of the Board and Board Committees meetings; and - vi) circulate timely, with a minimum of seven days in advance, all the Board and Board Committees meeting materials to the Directors, unless the Chairman/Chairperson's consent is obtained for shorter timeline.